 The Project 1 2020-A/B Bonds are special revenue obligations of Energy Northwest issued under and pursuant to the Project 1 Electric Revenue Bond Resolution and are secured by a pledge of the receipts, income and revenues derived by Energy Northwest from the ownership of Project 1.
 The Project 1 2020-A/B Bonds are a charge on the receipts, income and revenues of Project 1 subordinate to the payments to be made with respect to Energy Northwest's cost of operating and maintaining Project 1, and amounts required for the payment of taxes, assessments and other governmental charges or payments in lieu thereof.
-The Project 1 Electric Revenue Bonds, including the Project 1 2020-A/B Bonds, are also secured by a pledge of the project 1 Electric Revenue Bonds, pending application thereof in accordance with the provisions of the Project 1 Electric Revenue Bond Resolution, and the Debt Service Fund created pursuant to the Project 1 Electric Revenue Bond Resolution, the Project 1 Electric Revenue Bond Resolution, the Project 1 2020-A/B Bonds will be secured on a parity with any bonds, notes or other obligations heretofore or hereafter issued by Energy Northwest under the Project 1 Electric Revenue Bond Resolution and other obligations of Energy Northwest issued pursuant to any Project 1 Separate Resolution.
+The Project 1 Electric Revenue Bonds, including the Project 1 2020-A/B Bonds, are also secured by a pledge of the proceeds of the sale of Project 1 Electric Revenue Bonds, pending application thereof in accordance with the provisions of the Project 1 Electric Revenue Bond Resolution, and the Debt Service Fund created pursuant to the Project 1 Electric Revenue Bond Resolution, including the investments, if any, therein.
+Under the Project 1 Electric Revenue Bond Resolution, the Project 1 2020-A/B Bonds will be secured on a parity with any bonds, notes or other obligations heretofore or hereafter issued by Energy Northwest under the Project 1 Electric Revenue Bond Resolution and other obligations of Energy Northwest issued pursuant to any Project 1 Separate Resolution.
 There were outstanding as of March 31, 2020, \$794,300,000 principal amount of Project 1 Electric Revenue Bonds.
+There are no Project 1 bonds outstanding that have a lien on Project 1 revenues that is prior to the lien of the Project 1 Electric Revenue Bonds.